 D&D: An Overview

 The first task of the “game” is one of the most difficult hurdles to clear, a very existential question: who are you going to be?
 Creating your character is probably the most integral part of the game because it’s going to represent you for the next x amount of time.
 The most effective way to do this is simply just to have the player/student describe the character they’re thinking of, and then move forward from there.
-An example: A student/player said they wanted to be like really big and strong and have a huge ax.
-This is a great start but a boring character, so now you have to tease out their personality, what is good about them, what is their motivation, what are their flaws?
+An example: A student/player said they wanted to be “like really big and strong and have a huge ax.”
+This is a great start but a boring character, so now you have to tease out their personality, what is to like about them, what is their motivation, what are their flaws?
 In this case, his story behind the “giant soldier ax man” was that ax man (Thokk) ended up retiring from the army after he saw too many people die and now he wanted to find his old commander and bring him to justice.
-If you’re stuck the rulebook literally has a section where you can roll a die and it gives you traits, motivations, flaws, etc. From here they get a character sheet and assign points to make their character strong, smart, agile, charismatic, etc.
+If you’re stuck, the rulebook literally has a section for traits, motivations, flaws, etc. From here they get a character sheet and assign points to make their character strong, smart, agile, charismatic, etc.

 The next part is starting the story, there are tons of prewritten adventures that will give you maps, prompts, quests, missions, etc. All you need to do is read and then roll the dice to determine the outcomes.
-If a player wants to do something they roll a dice and add their character’s attribute score to it and viola if the number of the die + their attribute is high enough they succeed if not they don’t.
-This is all in the rulebook and, there is a rulebook, there ARE rules, but honestly, you should only use them if they’re adding fun and meaning to the game.
-The best part isn’t following all the rules, it’s when the group is faced with a challenge and watching them react to it and problem solve it.
-Honestly fighting the monsters and dragons is the easiest part of the game, the puzzles and riddles that happen in between battles are where the group’s dynamics really grown and shine.
-The lessons learned did happen in the context of a game, but they also happen simultaneously happened in the context of a complicated social dynamic.
-The lessons learned helped in the game, yes, but they also applied to everyday life.
+If a player wants to do something they roll a dice and add their character’s attribute score to it and viola if the number of the die + their attribute is high enough they succeed, if not they don’t.
+This is all in the rulebook and there ARE rules, but honestly, you should only use them if they’re adding fun and meaning to the game.
+The best part isn’t following all the rules, it’s watching the group overcome a problem.
+Honestly fighting the monsters and dragons is the easiest part of the game; it’s the puzzles and riddles that happen in between battles are where the group’s dynamics really grow and shine.
+The lessons learned do happen in the context of a game, but they also happen simultaneously in the context of a complicated, real-world, social dynamic.
+They help in the game, yes, but they also help in everyday life.
 In fact, the experience was so meaningful to one talented 8th grader that they drew, animated, and voiced a short cartoon based on our weekly adventure.
-She was so shy and almost didn’t share, but everyone loved it and soon students were asking her about future episodes.
+She was so shy that she almost didn’t share, but everyone loved it and soon students were asking her about future episodes.

 Life Lessons Learned

-Over the course of 3x/week for 5 weeks a small group of 6th-8th grade middle schoolers beat the summer heat by meeting in an air-conditioned classroom.
+Over the course of 3x/week for 5 weeks a small group of 6th-8th grade middle schoolers beat the summer heat by congregating in an air-conditioned classroom.
 Some got dropped off, some took the bus.
 They did complex mental math including calculating probability.
 They took on a role, acted, made decisions from a perspective outside their own, and developed empathy.
-They sometimes took a stance, standing up for an idea they believed in, providing rationale and evidence to convince their peers.
+They stood up for ideas they believed in, while providing rationale and evidence to convince their peers.
 They also laughed, yelled, screamed, and then laughed some more.
 They had a great time.
-They were able to take a lot of social risks that middle schoolers might struggle with, but because it was in the context of the game the risk (an failure) wasn’t personal and wasn’t permanent.
-They suffered setbacks and showed resilience and in the end, used creativity to solve problems that even at the beginning of the summer wouldn’t have happened.
+They were able to take a lot of social risks that middle schoolers might struggle with, but because it was in the context of the game the risk (failure) wasn’t personal and wasn’t permanent.
+They suffered setbacks and showed resilience and in the end, used creativity to solve problems that even a few weeks ago, wouldn’t have happened.
 I want to give a few anecdotal stories from our time this summer that illustrate the depth and breadth of the lessons learned.

 Lesson 1: Don’t get taken advantage of – The first mission my players (students) took on was stopping the zombies that were coming to life in the catacombs underneath the church.
-They immediately ran down and like any zombie movie started bashing heads, however, they never negotiate a reward or contract.
-So when they finished there was a paltry reward waiting for them.
+They immediately ran down and like any zombie movie started bashing heads, however, they forgot to ask for a reward or negotiate a contract.
+So when they finished, a paltry reward awaited them.
 The students were incensed!
 “What we did all that work for 50 gold?
 That’s trash” However, this was an important lesson learned because you can bet from then on every time they took on a new task or mission they asked how much gold they were getting.
 By the end of the summer, they were shrewd negotiators (that to be honest sometimes bordered on blackmail.)
-I was not subtle in my framing of this, pointing out their success (even giving them extra rewards – yeah positive reinforcement!)
+I was not subtle in my framing of this, pointing out their success (even giving them extra rewards – yea positive reinforcement!)
 You’re going to have to do this when buying a car, interviewing for a job, etc.

 Lesson 2: Plan Ahead – This was another lesson where they learned from their failures.
 After getting to the top of a tall house they inadvertently set on fire (long story) they realized they had no water to put out the fire, no ladder, no rope, or really anything at all.
 Situations like this came up again and again, they weren’t prepared.
 Several game sessions later, they were tasked with orchestrating a prison break, but this time they asked a ton of questions, how high were the walls, how many cells were there, etc, and brought supplies they needed including rope, grappling hooks, crowbars, and lockpicks.
-Their plan went off so smoothly and they even escaped via a zipline from the roof, a student saw in a survival show and improvised on the spot.
-They were planning ahead, asking anticipatory questions, and then adapting their plan in response to circumstances in real-time.
+Their plan went off so smoothly and they even escaped via a zipline from the roof! (a student saw got the idea from a survival show.)
+They were planning ahead, asking anticipatory questions, and then adapting their plans in real-time.
 It might be a game but those are some high-level life skills right there.

 Lesson 3: Cooperation & Compromise – The real-life dynamics of the group were split up pretty evenly between boys and girls, and a non-binary member (who sided with the girls usually).
-Decision-making and group alliances quickly split into factions with the boys not listening to nor cooperating with the other group of students.
+Decision-making and group alliances quickly split into factions with the boys not listening, nor cooperating, with the other group of students.
 They’d run ahead or not share their treasure, just bad sportsmanship.
 Eventually, though, they either got in over their heads or missed a piece of a puzzle, and needed to ask for help.
 It played out like this for longer than I would have liked but eventually, the group coalesced into a team.
 As soon as that happened their level of play and performance in the game just grew exponentially.
 They worked together, asking each other for advice, and recognized the strength and shortcomings of the different characters in-game.
-For example, the big strong guy lifted a gate just enough for a small character to scurry underneath it or letting the musically included member (who just graduated college for music[in-game]) perform as a distraction, or the jabber jaw of the group do the talking to and get the information they needed.
+For example, the big strong ax guy lifted a gate just enough for a small character to scurry underneath it or having the musically-inclined member (who just graduated college for music[in-game]) perform as a distraction, or the jabber jaw of the group do the talking in order to get the information they needed.
 It was so great to see these roles develop both in-game for the characters and out of the game for the real players as well.

-Lesson 4: Stand up for yourself – Time and time again a situation came up where someone felt really strongly about something and had to stand their ground.
+Lesson 4: Stand up for yourself – Sometimes, a situation came up where someone felt really strongly about something and had to stand their ground.
 This is difficult enough for anyone, but having a different opinion in middle school?
 Woof.
 However, because it’s in the game you can frame it as your character disagrees or that your character would never do that.
-An example would be the short character from earlier, didn’t agree with the plan to be picked up and tossed, or one character was is morally opposed to harming animals.
+An example would be the short character from earlier, didn’t agree with the plan to be picked up and tossed, or one character who was morally opposed to harming animals.
 It was awesome to see a normally quiet or shy student dig in their heels and stand their ground.